 The common seasonal patterns, albeit they are not strong, suggest that the porpoise population in the study area is governed by the same general mechanisms, most likely related to the availability of food.
-Despite the weak seasonal pattern in CPPM{ADJ}, echolocation activity was mostly positively correlated across the 14 stations (Table 3.1.2).
-In fact, a significant correlation would only be expected if the temporal patterns at the stations were completely unrelated.
-However, the weak seasonality in CPPM{ADJ} reduced the signal-to-noise and resulted in several non-significant correlations.
-For example, KF1 displayed almost no seasonal pattern (Fig. 3.1.2) and only three correlations were significant.
-Two negative correlations cropped out for GB3, although the correlation coefficients were not large, and for GB3 only three correlations were significant (Table 3.1.2).
-These two stations are the deepest and it is possible that porpoises swim with a different angle at depth causing a different reception of clicks at the CPOD.
-However, this does not imply that pingers will affect echolocation activity differently at these stations, and it is reasonable to assume that responses in CPPM{ADJ} to pingers will be similar at all stations in the impact area.
+Despite the weak seasonal pattern in $CPPM{ADJ}$, echolocation activity was mostly positively correlated across the 14 stations (Table 3.1.2).
+The weak seasonality in $CPP-M{ADJ}$ reduced the signal-to-noise and resulted in several non-significant correlations.
+Two negative correlations cropped out for GB3 and SP1, although the correlation coefficients were not large.